 Thus in stressful times, it pays to be small and agile.

-Responses to variability and stress come from the outside.
+Fragile things rely on responses to stress which come from the outside.
 If something is fragile and it’s exposed to stress, there’s nothing built in to help fend off that stressor.
 The response must come from something external to it.

 For example, if a porcelain teacup were to fall off a table because the table was jostled, the only thing that would prevent the teacup from breaking would be some external force or object — a hand catching it or a foam pad to blunt the impact.